Timers

 Disclaimer

 We have designed this app at our best.
 We have tested it so many times but use it at your own risk.
 We will not responsible for any kind of loss in any form due to this app.
 If you find any bug or defect then please inform us at udigital.solutions@gmail.com.
-If you have a mind blowing idea of an app you can also share with us at this email.
+If you have idea of an app you can also share with us at this email.

 Some of Our Efforts in Traffic Signals and Displays